irsbugs/laby_python3/README.md

 These other robot.py files contain additional functions that may assist in writing your ant program.
 See the *README.md* file for a description of these additional functions.

-A presentation on enhancing Laby to support python was delivered at the Hamilton Python Uses Group meeting on 18 May 2020.
-The presentation slides are attachedon both odp and pdf formats.
+A presentation on enhancing Laby to support python3 was delivered at the Hamilton Python Users Group meeting on 18 May 2020.
+The presentation slides are attached in both odp and pdf formats.

 Ian Stewart